redolivedev/add-alt-text-from-title/readme.md

 ### The first time:

-- Download this repo
+- Download this repo as a zip
-- Upload it to your server under `wp-content/plugins`
+- Upload it to your server under `wp-content/plugins` OR use add new plugin - upload and find the .zip file
 - Activate it in wordpress

 The plugin will run on activation so that's all you need to do.